lbryio/lbry.com/content/news/81-acryptypical.md

 The second-order answer is only slightly less trivial: there is no reason to buy.

 LBRY launched in July 2016.
 It launched as the barest, minimum proof-of-concept possible.
-It supported streaming a few videos we had published ourselves and that was it.
-When we launched, the publishing process was *hand-typing JSON into the command line*.
+It supported streaming a few videos we had published ourselves, and that was it.
+When we started, the publishing process was *hand-typing JSON into the command line*.

 That release showed that it was *possible* to provide a completely decentralized protocol that facilitates the discovery, access, and purchase of content.

 It showed that we don't have to accept government or corporate censorship of what we want to watch, read, or listen to.

-What it didn't show is that people are ready to immediately change their habits and **we didn't expect it to.**
+What it didn't show is that people are ready to change their habits immediately and **we didn't expect it to.**

 However, proving that the dream of LBRY is possible helped us raise a $500,000 seed round led by Pillar and joined by some other great people like the CEOs of [Dyn](https://dyn.com) and [Backupify](https://en.wikipedia.org/wiki/Backupify).